YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td>-</td><td><code>true</code></td><td><code>true</code></td></tr>
     </table>

-6. When a player's data is loaded, and they have advancements that don't exist anymore
+6. When a player's data is loaded, and they have advancements that don't exist anymore.
+  (this is harmless, it usually happens when the server upgraded to the newer Minecraft version)

     <table>
     <tr><td></td><td><b>Default</b></td><td></td></tr>